-The following recommendations were highlighted by the guideline development group as the key clinical recommendations that should be prioritised for implementation.
+Prior to publication the guideline development group selected the key clinical recommendations that should be prioritised for implementation.
 The grade of recommendation relates to the strength of the supporting evidence on which the recommendation is based.
 It does not reflect the clinical importance of the recommendation.